 Eric Torres, owner of Bombshell Salon in Santa Monica says his customers have been asking for a crisp blunt bob.
 The tidy center-parted style works with most hair textures, and looks good with straight or wavy locks.
 Pro tip: Apply a hair protectant (he recommends Oway Glossy Nectar) to the mid-shaft and ends before styling to protect your hair from the heat and give it some additional UV protection from the SoCal sun.

-Instagram trendsetter Larisa Love is a brand ambassador for Joico, which makes innovative hair color and treatments for salon and home use; fittingly, she knows exactly how to cut hair to make the most of your color or highlights.
-The key is well-placed layers, which are emphasized by adding a texturizing finisher near the roots for extra lift and through the ends for some separation.
+The key to making the most of your color or highlights with this cut is well-placed layers, which are emphasized by adding a texturizing finisher near the roots for extra lift and through the ends for some separation.

 Torres coined this name for the long, loose waves that clients often request (which also pair well with face-framing balayage that’s lighter near the ends).
 Parted straight down the middle, it looks effortless at a glance, but there’s more to the look than meets the eye.
 The “breezy” style includes highlights, a glossing treatment, a spritz of sea salt spray for texture and frequent trims so that split ends don’t add frizz.

-Face-framing layers are always a good idea, and Love likes to accent her clients’ curtain bangs with highlights in fancy colors (which she calls the style’s “hero piece.”)
-On bobs or shoulder-skimming cuts, curtain bangs add versatility, allowing clients to wear them with their hair down or using the longer layers to accent a headband or a topknot.
+Face-framing layers are always a good idea (especially when they're highlighted in festive colors like this).
+On bobs or shoulder-skimming cuts, curtain bangs add versatility, allowing people to wear them with their hair down or using the longer layers to accent a headband or a topknot.